 Camp Shomria has a 1:4 camper to counselor and 1:10 camper to senior staff.

-Camp Shomria is free of cellphones and other electronics.
+Camp Shomria is a SCREEN-FREE CAMP.
 Please respect our policy and do not send your children with them.
 All cell phones will be stored in the camp's office and returned to campers upon departure.

-Email: Send an email to firstname.lastname@example.org, with your child’s name as the subject.
-We print them out 3x a week and give it to them.
+2. Email: firstname.lastname@example.org with your camper's name as the subject.
+We print out emails 2-3 times a week and give them out!
+Please only text, no images.

 52 Lake Marie Rd